Rally scoring in pickleball is fast-paced, beginner-friendly, and increasingly popular. Learn how it works and when to use it.

 What Is Rally Scoring?

-In this format, a point is scored on every rally, regardless of which team serves.
+In this format, a point is scored on every rally, regardless of which team serves, with one exception: your team must be serving to win the game-winning point.
 The score is called with two numbers, but don’t let its simplicity fool you—rally scoring brings its twists to the court.

 How Rally Scoring Works in Doubles